Star Wars Battlefront II: Game maker apologizes after uproar from fans

 Related: Nintendo exec: Failed Wii U is responsible for Switch's success

-His statement didn't directly address the concerns of the Belgian Gaming Commission, which is investigating how players in Battlefront II and similar games are rewarded by unlocking "looting boxes."
+His statement didn't directly address the concerns of the Belgian Gaming Commission, which is investigating how players in Battlefront II and similar games are rewarded by unlocking "loot boxes."

-The idea is that players pay real money to unlock a virtual "looting box" without knowing what kind of reward is inside.
+The idea is that players pay real money to unlock a virtual "loot box" without knowing what kind of reward is inside.
 They also don't know how many boxes they might need to unlock in order to finish the game.

 Peter Naessens, general director of the Belgian Gaming Commission, said the regulator is examining whether the rewards are allocated by chance, and whether this might constitute a form of gambling.